Skip to content

 })

-Events are flat -- there is no bubbling, no capturing, no stopPropagation.
+Events bubble from child to parent; propagation can be cancelled by returning false.
+There is no capturing phase or stopPropagation.
 Key handlers on the screen receive all input.
 Managing focus and input isolation requires manual state tracking.

 Silvery